matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 <img src="AreWeThereYet/00.55.07.jpg" alt="00:55:07 Perception in (MVCC) STM" id="slide-46">

-So, I left perception out of this because this is too messy.
+So, I left perception out of this because this was too messy.
 So what is the perception story for STM?
-Can we look at the whole stadium at one time, or can we glance and see multiple entities?
+Can we look at the whole stadium at one time?
+Can we glance and see multiple entities?
 And it ends up that you can build systems that do that.
 In particular, an STM that uses multi-version concurrency control can do it.
 And I will explain that more later, but I just want to show it to your first.